The Devil's Whore

 The Devil's Whore (released as The Devil's Mistress in North America) is a four-part television series set during the English Civil War, produced by Company Pictures for Channel 4 in 2008.
 It is about the adventures of the fictional Angelica Fanshawe and the historical Leveller soldier Edward Sexby and spans the years 1636 to 1660.
 It was written by Peter Flannery, who began working on the script in 1997.
-It is believed to have had a budget of £7 million.
 It was followed by a sequel series, New Worlds, in 2014.

 Production

 The series was filmed in South Africa.
 This caused some negative comment from reviewers but the producers maintained that they had been unable to find suitably "old English" locations in England.